jerickjoe111/launch-school/LS170-LS171/concepts/01_the_internet.md

 ## IP Addresses

-IP address are numerical values associated to specific hosts in a computer network that uses the Internet Protocol for communication.
+IP addresses are numerical values associated to specific hosts in a computer network that uses the Internet Protocol for communication.
 They serve two main functions: *network interface identification* and *location addressing*.

 Contrary to MAC addresses, they are not physical, but logical: they are not tied to specific devices, but rather assigned to particular devices as they join a network.
 This IP address assignment follows certain rules, as the local network defines a range of available addresses; this is possible thanks to a hierarchy by which the overall network is divided into logical subnetworks, defined by the range of IP addresses available to it.